Mount Seir: Egyptian sources

-Before the emergence of the kingdoms of Israel and Judah and Edom, with Mount Seir standing on the Edomite side of the border, this range marked the southeastern border of Egyptian Canaan (Late Bronze Age).
+Before the emergence of the kingdoms of Israel and Judah and Edom, with Mount Seir standing on the Edomite side of the border, this range marked the southeastern border of Egyptian Canaan during the Late Bronze Age.
 This is suggested by the description of the military campaign undertaken in Canaan by Ramses III (r.
 1186–1155 BCE), and possibly also by the Amarna letter EA 288, if "the land of Šeru" is to be understood to mean Seir.